thoth-station/s2i-example/README.rst

   thamos advise

 This might take some time.
-Once Thoth recommends you the application stack to be used, run the application, create a Python environment and install requirements into it:
+Once Thoth recommends you the application stack to be used for running the application, create a Python environment and install requirements into it:

 .. code-block:: console